cecton/aiohttp/docs/web_reference.rst

       The purpose of the method is calling :attr:`on_cleanup` signal handlers.

+   .. method:: add_task(coro)

+      Register a coroutine that will become a task when the application is ran.
+This is useful if you need background tasks to run during the execution of your application.

+      When the application starts, the coroutines are called with the application in argument and make background tasks.

+      When the application shuts down, the tasks are cancelled and awaited properly.

+   .. method:: create_all_tasks()

+      Create background tasks and execute all the coroutines added by :method:`add_task`.

+   .. coroutinemethod:: cancel_all_tasks(nowait=False)

+      :param bool nowait: do not await the cancelled tasks.

+      Cancel all the tasks created and await for their execution to complete.

    .. note::

       Application object has :attr:`router` attribute but has no